Individuals that have had their Freedom Restored by Bill Proctor and advocacy from the Seeking Justice team.

 BiLLIE AND BRIAN

 Billie and Brian Giroux were wrongfully charged with their daughters death in 2011.
-After reporting on the case, Bill Proctor questioned the medical examiner and the cause of death.
-After reviewing the evidence the charges were dropped.
+Bill Proctor reported on the case, questioning the medical examiner and the cause of death.
+After reviewing the evidence the charges were dropped, Billy and Brian were released, and their other child was returned to them from foster care.

 Kevin Harrington was convicted of first-degree murder after four jury trials in Wayne County.
 His case stems from a 2002 murder in Inkster, Michigan.
 He was convicted at the first trial in 2003 along with co-defendant George Clark.
 Clark’s conviction was upheld on appeal, but Harrington was granted a new trial shortly after his first conviction.
 They were both exonerated after witnesses came forward to testify that the two men were innocent.